auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 # [Ethics](https://en.wikipedia.org/wiki/Ethics)

+The history of ethics shows three major traditions which enhance and conflict with each other, [virtue](https://en.wikipedia.org/wiki/Virtue_ethics), [deontological](https://en.wikipedia.org/wiki/Deontological_ethics), and [consequentialist](https://en.wikipedia.org/wiki/Consequentialism) ethics.
+A simpler way to explain these concepts are character, rules, and outcomes.

+Consequentialism judges action based on outcome.
+Is the result of your actions good or bad?
+We can think of moral situations under duration, path, outcome.
+When time, your choices, and the outcome can be measured and known, we can potentially find an optimal moral choice.
+Of course we need some evaluation of the moral value of each path.
+If we can evaluate each choice according to levels of bad, neutral, or good, we simply choose the option which is the most good.
+Life is often more complex.
+How do we agree on a duration?
+What if someone only cares about their own personal life?
+That changes drastically what choices are made.
+What if there are more options than we can consider?
+Who decides when the outcome is settled?
+There aren't always clear end points.

+Character is your potential to do good or bad when faced with options.

 [Morality](https://en.wikipedia.org/wiki/Morality) is a strategy, a way of planning actions to achieve goals.
 The best moral strategies are dependent on the environment.
 The most basic moralities must meet survival needs.
 If a survival strategy leads to extinction, then the belief system of that morality will literally die out.

 > "When anthropologists like Richard Shweder and Alan Fiske survey moral concerns across the globe, they find that a few themes keep popping up from amid the diversity.
 People everywhere, at least in some circumstances and with certain other folks in mind, think it’s bad to harm others and good to help them.
 They have a sense of fairness: that one should reciprocate favors, reward benefactors and punish cheaters.
 They value loyalty to a group, sharing and solidarity among its members and conformity to its norms.
 They believe that it is right to defer to legitimate authorities and to respect people with high status.
 And they exalt purity, cleanliness and sanctity while loathing defilement, contamination and carnality.